tkw1536/PreJsPy/tests/README.md

 }
 ```

-A manifest of all files can be found in `_manifest.json`.
+The default configuration to be applied before each test case can be found in `_config.json`.
-This file is automatically read by all the testing code to find all other test files.
+FIXME: Do this!